mhagiwara/paper-reviews/ner.md

 * Richard C. Wang.
 Language-Independent Class Instance Extraction Using the Web.
 Ph.D.
 Thesis 2009. http://www.cs.cmu.edu/~rcwang/papers/phd-thesis.pdf
     - Bilingual SEAL: Iteratively run two instances of iSEAL alternating source/target languages, checking if the new seed's translation exists in the other language set
     - Named entity translation: find frequently co-occurring chunks in the search engine snippet in the target language, ranked by snippet/excerpt frequency and inverse distance.
+    - Relational SEAL: seed = pairs, wrappers = (left, middle, right), with a "reverse" flag, can be used for translation pair extraction, ~80% mean average precision

 Multilingual
 ------------